tinyheero/wessim_new/README.md

+This is a fork of https://github.com/sak042/Wessim

 ### Introduction

 **Wessim** is a simulator for a targeted resequencing as generally known as exome sequencing.
 Wessim basically generates a set of *artificial* DNA fragments for next generation sequencing (NGS) read simulation.
 In the targeted resequencing, we constraint the genomic regions that are used to generated DNA fragments to be only a part of the entire genome; they are usually exons and/or a few introns and untranslated regions (UTRs).

 ### Install Wessim